snipe/snipe-it/linuxosx/README.md

 If you still run into a permissions error, you may need to increase the permissions to 775, or twiddle your user/group permissions on your server.

 	chmod -R 775 app/storage

+Note: It should go without saying, but make sure the Snipe-IT project directory is not owned by `root`.
+Your webserver should be running as your webserver's user (often `apache`, `nobody`, or `www-data`).
+But never, ever `root`.
+Ever.

 -----